|Share / Print / Sitemap|

 Credit Checks: It's Better To Be Safe Than Sorry

-It's exciting to get new customers but not if they fail to pay invoices on time, or worse yet, not at all.
-That'll have a negative impact on cash flow, and that's going to hurt.
+It's exciting to get new customers – but not if they fail to pay invoices on time or worse yet, not at all.
+That will have a negative impact on cash flow, which can hurt the business.

 The first step is to create and use a credit application form.
 The form you use can be as simple as a one-page document listing contact information, bank and trade references.
 Remember, your goal is to collect sufficient information about the customer so you can make an informed decision about whether to extend credit.